catacc-dev/catacc-dev/README.md

 🎓 I hold a bachelor's and master's degree in **Biomedical Engineering** from the University of Coimbra.
 My master's degree was specialised in *Clinical Informatics and Bioinformatics*, but in recent years I've developed a deep curiosity and interest in exploring useful solutions through **machine learning** to make **healthcare** **more** **personalised**.

-🌱 I’m currently learning French and exploring the functioning of LLMs.
+🌱 I’m currently learning French, exploring how LLMs and AI agents work, and attending AI conferences.

 ⚡ Fun fact: I am from the "Pearl of the Atlantic", Madeira Island (Portugal).